Known as the ‘heart’ of Central Otago, Alexandra is a unique place.

 For more information visit:

-The average house price, to buy, is $336, 555 in the Central Otago District, in comparison to the Auckland region where the average value is over $850,000.
+The average house price, to buy in Alexandra is $450,000, in comparison to the Auckland region where the average value is over $850,000.

 Alexandra has a plethora of recreation, leisure and art opportunities including boating, swimming, fishing, exploring the hills and valleys by foot, mountain bike or four-wheel drive, tennis courts, a playground for children, weekly markets, a bowling club, skate rink and a bike park.